 Delicious Homemade Pop Tarts – they’re easier to make than you think and can be customized based off of your favorite fillings and frosting!

 Hi guys!
 Alicia here.
 I have to know – what are your guilty pleasure foods?
 You know, those foods that are probably not the best for you, but you can’t stop eating them anyway.
-For my husband, one of those foods is pop tarts.
+For my family it has to be POP TARTS!